fgrehm/middleman-blog-drafts/README.md

 <% end %>
 ```

-As drafts won't be be available in the generated page by default, checking whether there are any is enough to decide whether to render the listing or not.
+As drafts won't be be available in the generated page by default, checking
+whether there are any is enough to decide whether to render the listing or not.

 ## Configuration options

 `build`: when `true`, the drafts will be available unconditionally.
+If not
-If not given, the drafts will be available in middlemans development mode and unavailable in `middleman build`.
+given, the drafts will be available in middleman's development mode and
+unavailable in `middleman build`.

-This allows you to control the behaviour, for example if you have a preview instance of your blog.
-One way to do so would be to set it based on an environment variable:
+This allows you to control the behaviour, for example if you have a preview
+instance of your blog.
+One way to do so would be to set it based on an
+environment variable:

 ```ruby
 activate :drafts do |drafts|